 Consistent with the previous idea, our species composition and abundance reinforce the finding on ant species richness and diversity.
 Results showed a forested ant community gathering together Gallery Forest (FoGa) with Unburned Savanna (SaPr) and another community represented by annually Burned Savanna, sharing a very little number of common ant species as indicated by Venn diagram.
 Our observations corroborate the idea on the distinctness of savanna ant assemblages in savanna-forest mosaic habitats in Brazilian cerrado (Vasconcelos and Vilhena 2006) and in Australia (Andersen et al. 2007).
 Although we have not measured the vegetation features in our study, an explanation of distinctiveness between annually Burned Savanna and forested habitats (FoGa and SaPr) could be microhabitat features like reported in Yeo et al. (2019).
-For instance, forested habitats are characterized by a well-closed canopy and a very sparse understory with abundant litter while savanna is a sunny open habitat with less or a lack of litter.
-The comparison of relative abundance between three habitat types reinforces finding on Simpson dominance and Evenness and demonstrated that each ant community is dominated by exclusives species.
-The Unburned Savanna recorded the higher number of dominant species, thus witnessing of the stability of this habitat.
+For instance, forested habitats are characterized by a well-closed canopy and a very sparse understory with abundant litter while savannas are sunny open habitats with less or a lack of litter.
+The comparison of relative abundance between three habitat types reinforces findings on Simpson dominance , Evenness, and demonstrated that each ant community is dominated by exclusives species.
+The Unburned Savanna recorded the highest number of dominant species, thus witnessing of the stability of this habitat.
 The dominant ant species were Pheidole sp.
 6, Paltothyreus tarsatus, Dorylus nigricans, Tetramorium sp.
 2, Tetramorium Zambezium, Euponera brunoï, Crematogaster sp 1, Carebara distincta, Carebara perpusilla, Strumigenys rufobrunea, Strumigenys sp.4 and Tetramorium rhetidum.
 The annually Burned savanna was dominated by Camponotus acvapimensis, Pheidole megacephala, Lepisiota sp.3, Tetramorium sericeiventre, and Nylanderia boltoni.
 The most domint ant species in Gallery Forest were Pheidole sp 6, Hypoponera sp.
 4, Mesoponera caffraria, Pheidole sp 3, Crematogaster striatula and Odontomachus troglodytes.
-These findings matched with Yeo et al. (2019) who indicated the majority of the species listed here as significant indicator ant species associated to particular habitat, stratum of habitat of to the savanna soil type
+These findings matched with Yeo et al. (2019) who indicated most of the species listed in our study as a significant indicator ant species associated to particular habitat, stratum of habitat of the savanna soil type.

 4. Conclusion

 Our work evaluates the effect of long-term fire exclusion on ant communities following three habitat types within the Lamto Scientific Reserve.
 It provides valuable information on the effect of long-term fire exclusion on ant communities.
 This study demonstrated that ant community of Gallery Forest, annually Burned Savanna and Unburned Savanna, an understudied habitat, host a rich taxonomic ant community.
-Unexpectedly, the annually Burned savanna recorded a higher and species richness, abundance and distinguished itself in term of ant community composition from Gallery Forest and Unburned excluded from fire for 60 years.
-These findings highlighted that ant communities is influenced by long-term fire exclusion, however we suggest sampling of other invertebrate groups including different insect taxa to increase knowledges and understanding of fire on insects and biodiversity in forest-savanna mosaic habitats in Lamto Scientific Reserves.
+Unexpectedly, the annually Burned savanna recorded a higher species richness, abundance and distinguished itself in terms of ant community composition from Gallery Forest and Unburned excluded from fire for 60 years.
+These findings highlighted that ant communities are influenced by long-term fire exclusion.
+However, we suggest sampling other invertebrate groups including different insect taxa to increase knowledge and understanding of fire on insects and biodiversity in forest-savanna mosaic habitats in Lamto Scientific Reserves.

 Competing interests